-When illness or injury strikes, do you rely on your physician to provide hope and healing?
-Is there a particular physician who provided exceptional care, compassion and respect in your time of need?
+When illness or injury strikes you rely on your physician to provide exceptional care, compassion and respect in your time of need.

 National Doctors' Day on March 30 is the perfect occasion to express your gratitude and celebrate exemplary physicians in our community.

-Please take a moment to acknowledge a physician who has touched your life and make a meaningful contribution to Thompson Health in their honor.
+We invite you to join us in recognizing a physician who has touched your life by making a meaningful contribution to Thompson Health in their honor.

-Along with your contribution, you may also include a personal note of appreciation on the enclosed card.
-Your message will be delivered to your physician, though the amount of your gift will remain confidential) letting her/him know how they have made an impact on your life.
+You may also include a personal note of appreciation on the donation page.
+Your message will be delivered to your physician, (the amount of your gift will remain confidential) letting her/him know how they have made an impact on your life.

 Thank you for giving today and acknowledging the importance of compassionate, patient-focused care.